wanghaisheng/responsive-landing-page-starter/content/blog/en/vonage-video-express-with-ruby-on-rails.md

     * Audio Output alone
     * * getAudioOutputDevices()
       * setudioOutPtDevice
   * Lasatly, Vivid gives us tooltips out of the box!
-Let’s help our users understand the toolbar with tooltips!
+Let's help our users understand the toolbar with tooltips!